 “There’s Gran and Grandfather!”
 I say.
 “And Lenka!”

-“Do you see my mother?” asks Pint’a.
+“Do you see my mother?” asks Piňťa .

 Hana nudges me aside to look.
 “I see her!”

 “And my father?” asks Judith.

 Excitement zips through us like electricity.
 Shoe polish dots my face to mimic the markings of a sparrow, and torn cloth drapes over my arms for wings.
 Others wear a sister’s ski pants or a hat stuffed with parcel paper so it stays on the head.